dhis2/developer-portal/docs/guides/general-plugin-guide.md

 The different plugin types include:

-- [Form Field Plugins](/docs/capture-plugins/developer/form-field-plugins/introduction.md), which extend Capture data entry forms, for example by auto-generating values or validating input.
+- [Form Field Plugins](/docs/capture-plugins/developer/form-field-plugins/introduction.md), which extend Capture data entry forms (for example by auto-generating values or validating input).
 A complete [reference implementation](https://github.com/dhis2/reference-form-field-plugin) is available on GitHub.
 - [Enrollment Plugins](/docs/capture-plugins/developer/enrollment-plugins/introduction), which add custom views or dashboards on tracker enrollment pages.
 See the official [WHO Growth Chart Plugin](https://apps.dhis2.org/app/09f48f78-b67c-4efa-90ad-9ac2fed53bb8) on the App Hub for an example.
 - [Dashboard Plugins](/docs/dashboard-plugins/developer/getting-started.md) embed custom visualizations or controls in the Dashboard app.

-All plugins are built as [DHIS2 App Platform apps](/docs/app-platform/getting-started.md) with a `plugin` entry point configured in `d2.config.js`, and they receive context props from the host app (see [Consuming plugin props](#4-consuming-plugin-props) below).
+All plugins are built as [DHIS2 App Platform apps](/docs/app-platform/getting-started.md) with a `plugin` entry point configured in `d2.config.js`.
+They receive context through props from the host app (see [Consuming plugin props](#consuming-plugin-props) below).

 For more information about how plugins are loaded at runtime, see the App Runtime [Plugin component](/docs/app-runtime/components/Plugin).

-This guide focuses on what is common across all plugin types: setup, development workflow, deployment, and the core “props contract” between host apps and plugins.
-It is intended as an entry point before diving into the plugin-type-specific documentation.

 ## What is a plugin?